TEDxBrisbane Advocate FAQs

 Advocates perform many of the vital on-the-day tasks that make our event possible.
 Some are obvious, like helping participants register, helping to serve food during breaks or acting as door ushers to prevent people entering the theatre during filming.
 Others are more hidden, though vital, such as sweeping floors, arranging tables or emptying bins while everyone else is listening to talks.

 Advocates also play a vital role in developing our TEDx community here in Brisbane.
 They contact each participant ahead of the day to welcome them into the community and answer all questions one on one.
 They help foster meaningful discussions on the day amongst participants, including identifying which participants would benefit from being connected with each other due to a similarity in ideas, goals or challenges.
 Beyond event day, advocates continue to engage with their allocated participants helping them to stay inspired, put their ideas into action, and make ongoing connections throughout the community.
 They are a vital part of our TEDx community here in Brisbane.
-To find out more please read the information in the sidebar regarding what advocates are required to do before event day, on event day and in the next 12 months after the event.

 Are participants randomly allocated to each advocate?